ITurres/O.P-Project/README.md

 then the header main text (h1) and last the img.

 IMPORTANT!: when adding flexbox to .header .container2.
-Only my main text, h2 and the button will flex, cause i forgot to open a <div> between "class="container2" and class "h1". close it before img element.
+Only my main text, h2 and the button will flex, cause i forgot  (in HTML file) to open a <div> between "class="container2" and class "h1". close it before img element.

+Also, in order to have main text, h2 and button align vertically on the page with the styling (display:flex - alignitems:center), the three elements need to be inside <div>HERE</div>. not separated by individual ones.